m-salamon/react-data-table/README.md

-A React component that gets data dynamiclly and you can Export the content in the table as a CSV file or Print content.
+# A React component that gets data dynamically through axios and gives you the ability to export the content in the table as a CSV file or Print the content.